-We have a patent "Method for Producing a 3-D Image."
-We regard our intellectual property as critical to our business.
+We own four patents "Method for Producing a 3D Image", "Subsea Positioning System and Apparatus.", "Method of Constructing Mathematical Representations of Objects from Reflected Sonar Signals", and "Patch Test for 3D Sonar".
 We rely on a combination of patent, trademark and trade secret protection to protect our proprietary rights.
 Nevertheless, the steps we take to protect our proprietary rights may be inadequate.
 Detection and elimination of unauthorized use of our products is difficult.
 We may not have the means, financial or otherwise, to prosecute infringing uses of our intellectual property by third parties.
 Further, effective patent, trademark, service mark, copyright and trade secret protection may not be available in every country in which we will sell our products and offer our services.
 If we are unable to protect or preserve the value of our patents, trademarks, copyrights, trade secrets or other proprietary rights for any reason, our business, operating results and financial condition could be harmed.